 In self-supervised learning, we have a population distribution $D$ of data points without labels, and try to extract useful information from $D$ by setting up pretext tasks.
-As summarized in Section~\ref{sec:related}, there are different kinds of pretext tasks, including contrastive methods, masked image/language models, pure language models, etc. The model trained with the pretext task can be seen as a feature extractor $f\in D\rightarrow \mathcal{H}$, mapping the input $x$ to its feature representation $f(x)$.
+Different pretext tasks give different kinds of relationships between two data points, for example:

-Using the language of category theory, we have a category $\cat$, where each object in $\cat$ is a data point $X\in D$.
-For $X, Y\in \cat$, $\hom_\cat(X,Y)$ is defined by the pretext task.
-More specifically, \textbf{all the existing pretext tasks can be seen as building morphisms between two objects in $\cat$}: \begin{itemize}[leftmargin=0.4cm] \item Contrastive methods.
-Contrastive methods like SimCLR~\citep{chen2020simple} modify $X\in\cat$ to get two semantically similar copies $X', X''\in \cat$ as the positive pair, and pick another different $Y\in \cat$ as the negative sample.
-The pretext task says $f(X'), f(X'')$ should be close and both of them should be far away from $f(Y)$.
-It has been proved that contrastive learning is doing spectral clustering on the similarity graph defined by the pretext task~\citep{tan2023contrastive,haochen2021provable}.
+\begin{itemize}[leftmargin=0.4cm] \item Contrastive methods.
+Contrastive methods like SimCLR~\citep{chen2020simple} modify data point $X\in D$ to get two semantically similar copies $X', X''\in D$ as the positive pair, and pick another different $Y\in D$ as the negative sample.
+The pretext task says $X', X''$ should be close and both of them should be far away from $Y$.
+It has been proved that this task is equivalent to learning similarities between data points~\citep{tan2023contrastive,haochen2021provable}.